Bruce Bolling: Later years and legacy

+Bolling continued to serve on the Massachusetts Democratic Party State Committee, being re-elected for a final four-year term as committeeman in 1996.

 From 2000 until his death, Bolling was director of MassAlliance, a firm specializing in small business development.
 He died of prostate cancer on September 11, 2012.
 He was 67.

 In 2015, the Ferdinand Building in then-Dudley Square (now Nubian Square) was renamed the Bruce C. Bolling Municipal Building in his honor.
-The dedication ceremony was attended by his brother, Royal L. Bolling, Jr., Massachusetts Governor Charlie Baker, Boston Mayor Marty Walsh, and other Massachusetts politicians.
+This renaming had been recommended by Mayor Marty Walsh to the Boston Landmarks Commission, with the Boston City Council unanimously passing a resolution (authored by 7th district councilor Tito Jackson) to voice its support as well.
+The rededication ceremony was attended by his brother, Royal L. Bolling Jr., Massachusetts Governor Charlie Baker, Mayor Walsh, and other Massachusetts politicians.

+Electoral history

+City Council elections

+Christopher A. Iannella died in September 1992; Bolling served the remainder of Iannella's term, as Bolling had finished fifth in the general election for four seats.